SysKitTeam/docs-point/docs/get-to-know-syskit-point/point-starter-kit.md

 * General information about the user
 * The user's analytics and usage
 * Microsoft Teams and Group Memberships the user is a part of
-* Which workplaces the user has access to
+* Which workspaces does the user have access to

 ## Sites, Microsoft Teams, Groups, OneDrive Overviews

-These overviews can also be found directly on the home screen, and **allows you to explore and filter through your** [**Sites**](../microsoft365-inventory/sites.md)**,** [**Microsoft Teams & Groups**](../microsoft365-inventory/microsoft-teams-and-groups.md)**, and OneDrive**.
+These overviews can also be found directly on the home screen, and **allow you to explore and filter through your** [**Sites**](../microsoft365-inventory/sites.md)**,** [**Microsoft Teams & Groups**](../microsoft365-inventory/microsoft-teams-and-groups.md)**, and OneDrive**.
 Selecting one or more sites also gives you a lot of useful details as well as the ability to **manage different options for the sites with one simple click**.
 You can also click on a specific site for a more detailed overview of it.
-Here you'll find information like:
+Here you will find information like:

 * Overview of the site with the number of users, external users, anonymous links, and unique permissions
 * Content overview, which includes a list of all files included in the site